 The Dutchtown area is home to several districts on the National Register of Historic Places.
 The Gravois-Jefferson Streetcar Suburb Historic District encompasses all of Gravois Park and the north end of Dutchtown.
 The St. Cecilia Historic District, especially notable for the heavy use of white-glazed “bakery brick” throughout the district, and the Dutchtown South Historic District cover most of the south end of Dutchtown.
 The Marine Villa Neighborhood Historic District covers a portion of Marine Villa.

 Several individual buildings around Dutchtown are listed on the National Register as well.
 The sprawling National Candy Company Factory (recently restored by and currently home to U-Haul) is listed, as is the Stork Inn at Virginia and Idaho.
-Several schools designed by William B. Ittner appear on the register.
+Several schools designed by William B. Ittner appear on the register, including the massive Cleveland High School.
 Listed historic homes include the Miltenberger House on Osceola and the Chatillon De Menil House near the end of Antique Row.

 Other architectural standouts in the neighborhood include Catholic churches St. Anthony of Padua and St. Cecilia, the Lemp Brewery complex at the east end of Antique Row, and the Cinderella Building on Cherokee Street.